Are you sure you want to remove this item from your Recipe Box?

 It looks fancy and everyone will think it took *so* much effort.
 Don’t tell them the truth.

-The light-as-air topping gets its pretty color from freeze-dried blueberries and turns an even prettier pink shade when it mingles with the tart lemon filling.
+The topping gets its color from freeze-dried blueberries, just the match for tart lemon filling.

 It takes 40 minutes from start to finish and any leftovers will make a great breakfast.
 (Not that we would know or anything.)